-Physical Therapy Gains Traction as a Treatment for Pets:Once exclusive to human medicine, “PT” is now crossing over into the canine world.
+P.T. for Pets:Once exclusive to human medicine, physical therapy is crossing over into the canine world.
 Beverly Amsler of Radio IQ visits a veterinary treatment center that employs the practice.